 Subscriptions motivate app developers and marketers to ensure they curate high-quality valuable content and give the users a superior onboarding experience.
 It can be hard to determine the right limit, though, as well as where and when to place a paywall.
 The optimal mix of free and paid content will also require testing of subscription plans.

-This monetization model allows free downloads with the goal to accumulate a sizeable user base.
+This advertising monetization model for Android and iOS apps allows free downloads with the goal to accumulate a sizeable user base.
 Once acquired, information on the people interacting with the product is collected, sorted, and sold to app publishers.
 Essentially, money is made by selling advertising space in the application for targeted ads.
 You can do this independently or partner with a mobile ad company.

-In-app advertising is a tried and tested, and allegedly predominant, method of monetization.
+In-app advertising is a tried and tested, and allegedly predominant, method of monetization for new mobile applications.
 It is also the first choice of new app developers who may have no experience to implement in-app purchases.

 This model entails partnering with advertisers that provide users with rewards for completing certain actions.
 Brands and agencies pay to be part of an incentive system, and the software earns money by taking a share of the revenue from redeemed rewards.
 In event applications, event partners/sponsors can pay for including their content (e.g., product lists, website link, etc.).

-If your audience is big enough to attract brands to pay for exposure, it can be a robust monetization strategy.
+If your audience is big enough to attract brands to pay for exposure, it can be a robust monetization strategy for your mobile app.
 This kind of advertising may enhance your ability to engage users.
 Partnering with best brands in the market, you can promote your product on their website or application and reach out to more people.

 A “white label product” is produced by one company and sold under another company’s brand name.
 If you created a valuable mobile app with a good UX supported by top-notch code, you might resell it to other brands.
 Otherwise, you can resell the code as a framework, so that other companies can develop their own products on its base.